pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     log-integrated-backup-schedule-s3                      log        Running   ....
     ```

-## Integrated management of scheduled snapshot backup, log backup and compact log backup
+## Integrated management of scheduled snapshot backup, log backup, and compact log backup

 To accelerate downstream recovery, you can enable `CompactBackup` CR in the `BackupSchedule` CR.
 This feature periodically compacts log backup files in remote storage.
-Note that log backup compaction requires log backup to be enabled first as a prerequisite.
+You must enable log backup before using log backup compaction.
 This section extends the configuration from the previous section.

 ### Prerequisites: Prepare for a scheduled snapshot backup